dev-bootcamp-2019/final-project-jukkakekalainen/README.md

  - Allows the organizer to create free or priced events with wanted maximum participation cap and expiry time.
  - The user uses web interface to register on events.
  - Ethereum address is the registration ID for the user.
- - When user register on on priced event, the payment goes directly to the organizers Ethereum address.
+ - When user register on priced event, the payment goes directly to the organizers Ethereum address.
  - A small fee is taken from the organizer on event creation.

 ### Live on the Rinkeby Testnet